Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 - Poor binocular vision – refers to the struggle to simultaneously blend the images from both eyes into a single image

 Schedule an appointment with Dr. Randy Fuerst & Dr. Hannah Mikes to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child has certain deficiencies in his or her visual skills, Dr. Randy Fuerst & Dr. Hannah Mikes will create an individualized vision therapy program to develop and enhance these skills.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, Dr. Randy Fuerst & Dr. Hannah Mikes will create an individualized vision therapy program to develop and enhance these skills.

 What is Vision Therapy?